Reliefs and exemptions

 The fuel grant is available for vehicles which are in the scheme for drivers and passengers with disabilities.
 It can be claimed online up to an annual maximum of:

-For more information see Department of Finance website or Vehicles for people with disabilities (Tax relief scheme).
+For more information, please see Department of Finance website or Vehicles for people with disabilities (Tax relief scheme).

 Registration of new vehicles by motor dealers